The National Assistance Card was launched for people in Australia living with brain injury on 1 December 2021.

 Also printed on the Card:

-The National Assistance Card is available to all people in Australia living with brain injury.
+The National Assistance Card is available to people with brain injury and autistic people in Tasmania.

 The National Assistance Card Service hope that, in the future, the Card will be available to all people in Australia with disability and health conditions.